We all remember the dread of language classes in school.

 This helped him focus on the task at hand and not overwhelm him with how much he was left to study.
 This way of learning is measurable as he could accurately gauge how much improvement he had made.

-Today, he can speak the language as well as the locals can.
+Today, he can speak the language fluently and as a native German.

 Now, Let’s use the same principle of marginal improvement to learn the Nepali language:

 Divide the taxing work of learning a language into smaller sections.

 Start learning commonly used phrases and words first.

 Try to use at least one or two new words everyday, work it into your conversations to consolidate the words.
 Focus on making that 1% improvement by adding new phrases and words everyday.